cade-vs/immuse/README.md

 # NAME

-IMMUSE -- image conversion and manipulation utility
+IMMUSE is command-line image conversion and manipulation utility

 # SYNOPSIS